List of Winnipeg Jets seasons

 The Jets celebrate their first regulation win in Winnipeg at the MTS Centre on October 17, 2011.

 The Winnipeg Jets are a professional ice hockey team based in Winnipeg.
 They are members of the Central Division of the Western Conference of the National Hockey League (NHL).
 The team, owned by True North Sports & Entertainment, plays its home games at the Canada Life Centre.

+The franchise was founded in 1972 as a World Hockey Association franchise, and played until 1996 when its hockey operations relocated to Phoenix as the Coyotes.
+The original Jets made the playoffs six times, made five Avco Cup Finals and won three Avco Cups while in the WHA.
+In the NHL, the original Jets made the playoffs 11 times but advanced past the first round only twice.

-The franchise was founded in 1999, and played 11 seasons in Atlanta as the Atlanta Thrashers before moving to Winnipeg in 2011.
-After relocation the team struggled to make the playoffs as they qualified for the playoffs just once (in 2015) in their first six seasons.
-In the franchise's time in Winnipeg they have qualified for the playoffs six times and have advanced to one conference finals in 2018.
+An expansion franchise joined the NHL as the Atlanta Thrashers in 1999, and played there for twelve seasons before moving to Winnipeg in 2011 as the new incarnation of the Jets.
+The team struggled to make the playoffs as they qualified for the playoffs just once (in 2015) in their first six seasons.
+In the franchise's time in Winnipeg they have qualified for the playoffs eight times and have advanced to one conference finals in 2018.
 The 2024-25 team saw them win their first ever Central Division title, and also won the Presidents' Trophy for the best overall record in the league.